Emerald Fennell: Early life and education

-Fennell was educated at Marlborough College, a public school in Marlborough, Wiltshire.
-She then studied English at Greyfriars, Oxford, where she acted in university plays.
+Fennell was educated at Marlborough College, a prestigious public school in Marlborough, Wiltshire.
+She studied English at Greyfriars, Oxford, where she acted in university plays.
 Fennell was, writes journalist K.J.
 Yossman, "part of a rarefied...social set whose family names I recognized from gossip columns and history books… Balfour, Frost, von Bismarck, Guinness, Shaffer."
 At Oxford, Fennell was spotted by Lindy King of United Agents.

 Career

 2007–2012: Early acting roles

-Fennell made her acting debut in 2007, appearing in an episode of the crime drama series Trial & Retribution.
+While acting in a student play at Oxford, Fennell was recruited by Lindy King, a talent agent that represents names such as Keira Knightley.
+In 2007, Fennell made her acting debut in an episode of the crime drama series Trial & Retribution.
 In 2008, Fennell was commissioned to write a film script, co-produced by Madeleine Lloyd Webber.
 Titled Chukka, it was a romantic comedy about a group of teenagers who fight the closure of their school by taking on the rich kids at polo.
 She went on to guest star in episodes of the comedy drama New Tricks and the period drama Any Human Heart, both in 2010.
 Also that year, she made her feature film debut in the crime drama Mr Nice.

 Fennell starred as Agnes in the Channel 4 sitcom Chickens (2011–2013), alongside Simon Bird, Joe Thomas and Jonny Sweet.
-She also had supporting roles in a number of period drama films, including Albert Nobbs (2011) and Anna Karenina (2012).
+She also had supporting roles in a number of period drama films, including Albert Nobbs (2011), where she met fellow actor Phoebe Waller-Bridge, and Anna Karenina (2012).